xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 The following list summarizes SR related facts pertinent to Cisco’s participation at the showcase:
 * Cisco was one of a total of ten (10) network and test equipment vendors that validated readiness of their SR implementations.
 The interop counted with participation from all major networking vendors
-* By far, the use of SR-MPLS dominated on those test cases that relied on MPLS as a transport.
-This included the transport of services such as IP VPN and Ethernet VPNs.
+* By far, SR-MPLS dominated on those test cases using MPLS as a transport.
+This included the transport of services such as IP VPN and Ethernet VPN.
 Use of LDP was kept to a minimum.
 RSVP-TE was not used at the event
 * IS-IS was chosen as the main IGP throughout the event.
 Note that use of OSPF was considered but not prioritized due to time constraints
 * Baseline IS-IS SR functionality was successfully verified.
 No interoperability issues were observed among Cisco and vendors that we interconnected with.
 Verified functionality included:
   * IPv4 control plane